cipherprime/WeveTraveledWebsite/content/xtra/behind.md

 3. ![Selfie Booth Print Test]

 # Software and Print Testing
-We created the Selife Light Booth using a popular game engine we're farmiliar with called *Unity3d*.
-The beams of light were originally created for *Auditorium Duet*, the sequal to our very first game *Auditorium*.
+We created the Selife Light Booth using a popular game engine we're familiar with called *Unity3d*.
+The beams of light were originally created for *Auditorium Duet*, the sequel to our very first game *Auditorium*.

 One of our biggest concerns in this whole process was having beauitful, fast, and affordable prints.
-After quite a few printer tests, we settled on using a *Canon Selphie*.
+After quite a few printer tests, we settled on using the *Canon Selphy*.
 Here is our very first print test on this printer.
 [Above Right]

-# *
+# &middot; &middot; &middot;

 <div id="selfie_booth_testing">&nbsp;</div>

 ![Selfie Booth User Test]

-# Full User Testing
+# User Testing
-We spent quite awhile talking about what the process of printing would look like.
-What was the kind of experience we wanted someone to have when they walked up and played with the booth?
+We spent quite a while talking about what the process of printing would look like.
+What kind of experience did we want someone to have when they walked up and played with the booth?
 How many photos could they take?
-Ultimately, we decided to use a piece of iPad software called *Lite Booth* to handle these needs.
+Ultimately, we decided to use an iPad app software called *Livebooth* to handle these needs.
 After some extensive testing, we were able to get the process down flawlessly.

 # *

 ![Selfie Booth Electronic]

 # Hardware
 We used *Arduino* to interface with our Light Selfie Booth Application.
-We used a glowing white button for taking your selfie with two knobs used to control hue and saturation.
-We have a lot of fun variables to with, but ultimatly went with this simple interface.
-It might be cool to add controls for things like turbulence in the future.
+We used a glowing white button to take your selfie with two knobs used to control hue and saturation.
+We have a lot of fun variables to play with, but ultimatly went with this simple interface.
+It might be cool to add controls for things like particle turbulence in the future.

 # *